 “Business leaders, CEOs, and managers often receive hundreds, if not thousands, of emails a day.
 Reading and responding to every message can become a drain on time and energy,” says Jacqueline Whitmore, Business Etiquette Expert and Founder of The Protocol School of Palm Beach.

 The good news is that there are many things email users can do to manage emails effectively and efficiently.
-Let’s take a closer look at nine proven strategies for managing email overload.
+Let’s take a closer look at ten proven strategies for managing email overload.

 Email management procrastination is a huge challenge that all email users must learn to overcome in order to manage email overload.
 You’ve probably been there yourself.
 You wake up, open your inbox, and discover ten, twenty, or even thirty new emails begging for your attention even though you’ve been expecting just a few.